ABSORPTIONS AND MERGERS

 A. ABSORPTION: is a negotiation between two companies: one disappearing and the other one which stays keeping its trade name, its administrative structure, increasing its capital and becoming bigger and bigger through external financing or by its own resources.
-Depending on the terms of the negotiation, the new company can pay to the owners of the disappearing company with shares or with cash.
+Depending on the terms of the negotiation, the new company can pay the owners of the disappearing company with shares or with cash.

 B. MERGER: in this case, a new company is formed to acquire the rights and obligations of the combining companies.
 This new company acquires the rights and obligations of the combining companies having a single patrimony.
 Thus, gathering efforts, the new company will be able to carry out objectives that would be very difficult for a company by itself to fulfill with the same effectiveness.
 The merged companies can be paid with shares of the new company.

-In general terms, the negotiation is made adding assets and liabilities.
+In general terms, the negotiation is made by adding assets and liabilities.
 In certain situations, it is the best opportunity to solve the serious weaknesses of a company taking advantage of another company’s strengths or vice-verse.
 For example, a company may possess “The Know-How” but not the market, while the other company may have the latter but not the former.
 If a merger is agreed, upon the new company will have both strengths and will be able to run with the advantages thus obtained.

-Structuring the negotiation in itself is very difficult; a statement is required as well as an analysis and a making-of decisions by the Board of Directors, because if a company is merged, it is very likely that a group of executive people and other personnel lose their posts, becoming dangerous enemies to the merging; although, this merge could be beneficial for the new company.
+Structuring the negotiation in itself is very difficult; a statement is required as well as an analysis and making-of decisions by the Board of Directors, because if a company is merged, it is very likely that a group of executive people and other personnel lose their posts, becoming dangerous enemies to the merging; although, this merge could be beneficial for the new company.

-To anticipate this reaction by some personnel - quite understandable from a human point of view - is fundamental as a departure point of the discussions, in order to explore alternatives of solution thus turning the first affected employees (in case they deserve it) in supporters of the project, which can be a very valuable asset in the negotiation; although it is not registered in the balance sheet.
+To anticipate this reaction by some personnel - quite understandable from a human point of view - is fundamental as a departure point of the discussions, in order to explore alternatives of the solution thus turning the first affected employees (in case they deserve it) into supporters of the project, which can be a very valuable asset in the negotiation; although it is not registered in the balance sheet.

 2. GENERAL SITUATIONS IN, WHICH THE MERGER IS RECOMMENDED